Direct naar inhoud

-To arrange this, you will need to report your employee is ill by using the ‘Absence’ feature (‘Verzuimmelder’) on the employer portal.
+To arrange a sickness benefit, you will need to report your employee is ill by using the ‘Report an absence’ feature (‘Verzuimmelder’) on the employer portal.
 Use your EH3 level eHerkenning account to do this.
-Select ‘Ziekmelding’ (‘Report an illness’) and fill in all the information required.
-Keep your employee’s citizen service number close to hand when doing this.
+Make sure you select ‘Ziekmelding’ (‘Report an illness’) and then fill in all the information required.
+Alternatively, if you are a Digipoort user, you can inform us of your employee’s illness through your own HR administration system, which is directly linked to our system.

 Make sure you report your employee is ill on time.
 If you do not do this, you run the risk of receiving a fine of up to €455.